jdoherty78/jdoherty78/README.md

 <br>

-- 😊 I’m @jdoherty78, a 49'ers Faithful Since 1988.
+- I’m @jdoherty78, a 49'ers Faithful Since 1988 😊

-- 👀 I’m interested in network automation, information technology security, and coding in general
+- I’m interested in network automation, information technology security, and coding in general 👀

-- 🌱 I’m currently working on incorporating Git into my CI/CD pipeline
+- I’m currently working on incorporating Git into my CI/CD pipeline 🌱

-- 🤔 I'm also an avid student of economics.
-What an interesting  time.
+- I'm also an avid student of economics.
+What an interesting  time 🤔

-- 💞️ I’m always looking for new opportunities to explore
+- I’m always looking for new opportunities to explore 💞️

-- 🪚 I'm often dreaming of building an off-grid cabin, timber frame style.
+- I'm often dreaming of building an off-grid cabin, timber frame style 🪚

-- 📫 How to reach me [LinkedIn profile](www.linkedin.com/in/joseph-doherty-5597a688)
+- How to reach me [LinkedIn profile](www.linkedin.com/in/joseph-doherty-5597a688) 📫

 ```python